 Annual Conference Committee

-Timeframe/Commitment: Mandatory face-to-face planning meeting will be held during February 2020; additional work to be done by conference call and email, including follow-up with speakers; on-site responsibilities at 2021 Annual Conference.
+Timeframe/Commitment: A 3 year commitment with mandatory face-to-face planning meetings once a year beginning February 2021; additional work to be done by conference call and email, including follow-up with speakers; on-site responsibilities for 2021, 2022 and 2023 Annual Conference.

 ASHRM Social Media Team